Nosey.

-The Liebling Bros.
-Circus is a small circus that travels with one female African elephant named Nosey (sometimes called “Tiny”), a few horses and two monkeys. (photo: Nosey in chains, April 2009)
+The Liebling Brothers Circus (a.k.a.
+Great American Family Circus) is a small circus that travels with one female African elephant named Nosey (sometimes called “Tiny” or "Peanut"), a few horses and two monkeys. (photo: Nosey in chains, April 2009)

 Nosey is used for elephant rides, despite a history of dangerous behavior.
 In 2004, the elephant knocked a worker down during an appearance in Iowa.
 The worker suffered a head injury that required stitches.